-The IFA section of the beach is sandwiched between the mega-size Barceló Bavaro Resort and a public section.
-With a public section next door, plan on sharing the calm waters with some fun local kids and plenty of boats for motorized water-sports.
-There are also salesmen from the Sol Melia Vacation Club wandering the area, eager to sell package deals for vacation adventures.
+The IFA section of the beach is sandwiched between the mega-size Barcelo Bavaro Resort and a public section.
+With a public section next door, plan on sharing the calm waters with some fun local kids and plenty of boats for motorized water sports.
+There are also vendors wandering the area, eager to sell package deals for vacation adventures.

 There is a bar on the beach, but no waitstaff making the rounds (like at most Dominican resorts).
 The resort has plenty of beach chairs, and many are still up for grabs in the early afternoon.
 This, perhaps, is because the main lake-style pool is a bit more popular than the beach.

-The mid-size but well-equipped room comes with modern cardio and weight-training equipment.
+The mid-size but well-equipped gym, located in the spa building, comes with modern cardio and weight-training equipment.
 The spa itself offers all the treatments typical to resort spas in the Punta Cana area -- massages, nail services, and skin treatments.
-Use of the sauna, steam room, and Jacuzzi use included, but the facilities are not some of the nicest in the Punta Cana.
+Use of the sauna, steam room, and whirlpool are included, but the facilities are not some of the nicest in the Punta Cana.
 For that, you need to go to the The Gran Bahia Principe Punta Cana, which is still within the same price point as IFA.

+The tennis courts and ping-pong tables are about a 10-minute walk from the main resort area.
 Evening entertainment at IFA consists of staged, full-scale, upbeat shows (typical of the D.R.).
 Energetic and fully costumed performers eking out well-choreographed dances to contemporary pop favorites by artists such as Madonna, Michael Jackson, and J. Lo occur nightly.
-Fantasy, a disco that's heavy on the strobe lights is a popular late night stop.
+Fantasy, a disco that's heavy on the strobe lights, is a popular late-night stop.

 There are places to shop for local souvenirs -- paintings, clothing, coffee, and cigars.
 There is a small strip of shops near the hotel's coffee spot, Café Dominicano, which includes a small supermarket, a pharmacy, a health clinic, and an Internet and call center.

 Swimming pools take center stage at IFA.
-Guests go nuts for the impeccably maintained lake-style pool, the center of life at this resort, and one of the best pools in the D.R.
-There are two other swimming pools on the resort, one that is slightly smaller and a little closer to the beach, and another that is near the theater.
-There is also small pool for kids.
+Guests go nuts for the impeccably maintained lake-style pool, the center of life at this resort, and one of the best pools in the The second pool is quieter and closer to the villas section.

 The main pool, with its central fountain and large boulders for resting swimmers, attracts more attention than the beach.
-This is mostly because the beach is about an eight-minute walk away from the main grounds, along a palm tree-lined path.
+This is mostly because the beach is about an eight-minute walk away from the main grounds, along a palm-tree lined path.
 Young kids, wet and shiny as seals, perch on the giant boulders in the pool or climb atop the fountain at the center, while adults enjoy a drink at the swim-up bar.
-Reggaeton beats alternate between sing-along songs, like the Stevie Wonder classic “I Just Called to Say I Love You."
+Music can be loud, and may include sing-alongs to songs like the Stevie Wonder classic “I Just Called to Say I Love You."

-The High Beach Jacuzzi bar, a novel addition to the resort since its ’08 renovation, has a bar in the center and several fairly sizable Jacuzzi tubs surrounding it.
+The High Beach Jacuzzi bar, a novel addition to the resort during its ’08 renovation, has a bar in the center and several fairly sizable whirlpool surrounding it.
 A drink and warm dip is easy, and very fun.

 A number of kids can be seen frolicking about, and they all appeared to be having a great time.
 What child wouldn't want to jump atop an active water fountain inside a huge swimming pool or follow a duck around?

-The kids' club (for ages 4-12) holds activities throughout the day, including painting, games, and song sessions.
-The small but cheerful building has a playground area, and inside are two TVs set up for video games.
+The kids' club (for ages 4 to 12) holds activities throughout the day, including painting, games, and song sessions.
+The cheerful, high-ceilinged space has a sand area, and two TVs set up for video games.

-At Pikalo's, guests line up before lunch for crowd-pleasing finger food -- burgers, fries, and pizza.
+At Pikalo's (also a buffet), guests line up before lunch for crowd-pleasing finger food -- burgers, fries, and pizza.
 Lots and lots of pizza.
 There is also a full bar here that serves beer, soda, and other drinks, including espresso and cappuccino.

-Reservations for the five à la carte restaurants -- Caribe for Caribbean, Jalisco for Mexican, Bambu for Japanese and two others -- must be made before 3 p.m.
-There is a dress code that prohibits beachwear in the restaurants, but other than that, dinner is a casual affair.
+Reservations are required for the la carte restaurants -- Caribe for Caribbean, Jalisco for Mexican, Bambu for Japanese, and Bella Serata for Italian -- and it's a good idea to make them in the morning to ensure a spot.
+There is a dress code that prohibits beachwear in these restaurants (it's allowed in the buffets, though), but other than that, dinner is a casual affair.

 IFA serves generic liquor at all bars.
 Guests may select the mid-shelf rail for their cocktails though they will need to pay an extra fee per drink.
 In the order of priority, bars follow a close second after pools at IFA.
 This resort has nearly every theme covered on the drink front -- from the swim-up bar to the High Beach Jacuzzi bar, to the lounge bar and coffee spot, Café Dominicano.
-There are seven bars in all.

 The drinks menu has classic Caribbean concoctions like Sex on the Beach, Planter's Punch, and Tequila Sunrise, as well as variations of the same theme, with unique-to-the-resort names like the Gri-Gri and the Colibri (named after the places at the resort where guests can, well, drink a lot).